Skip to section

 Important!

-eToro is also better if you need a bona-fide multi-asset platform that will give you access to mutual funds, bonds, commodities and CFDs, as well as UK and Euro markets.
+eToro is also better if you need a bona fide multi-asset platform that will give you access to crypto, options, and UK and Euro markets.

 ✔ Trade ASX, US and HK stocks, plus US options